Lichter Filmfest Frankfurt International: Congress “Zukunft Deutscher Film”

 In April 2018, around 100 filmmakers came together during the LICHTER Filmfest in Frankfurt.
 Moved by their belief in cinema, the directors, producers, cinema and festival organizers, sponsors, distribution executives, actors and critics worked on a conceptual changes for the funding and financing, training and film education, distribution and cinema culture that could enliven German film: the “Frankfurter Positionen”.

-One year after starting the “Frankfurter Positionen”, they still made for many discussions.
-A debate on the future of German film funding followed at the Berlinale.
+One year after starting the “Frankfurter Positionen”, they still were the topic of many discussions; including a debate on the future of German film funding at the Berlinale.
 During the 12th LICHTER Filmfest, a day of talks between representatives from politics took place.
 In the wake of Lichter-On-Demand in the year 2020, the festival initiated a podcast series dealing with the results of right-wing populism and the Corona pandemic on the film sector.
-This series was continued in the wake of the second On-Demand festival edition in 2021 with an english-language panel on the future of film culture.
+This series was continued in the wake of the second On-Demand festival edition in 2021 with an English-language panel on the future of film culture.

-The second congress "Zukunft Deutscher Film" (Future of German Film) was planned with the addition of the title "Forum Europa" from the 1 to 3 December 2021 in several of Frankfurts museums and cultural institutions.
+The second congress "Zukunft Deutscher Film" (Future of German Film) - with the additional title "Forum Europa" - was held in several of Frankfurts museums and cultural institutions.
 In cooperation with FERA, the European association representing the interests of film and television directors, guests from numerous European countries were invited, including the Greek-French director Costa-Gavras.
-Due to the pandemic, the congress had to be postponed at short notice.

 In preparation for the second congress, the publication "Das andere Kino" (The Other Cinema) was published in December 2021, dealing with the future of cinema in various texts - by Edgar Reitz, Daniela Kloock, Rüdiger Suchsland, Vinzenz Hediger and Nathalie Bredella, among others.

+Under the motto "100 Jahre Frankfurter Positionen" (100 years of the Frankfurt positions), the third congress took place in cooperation with the University of Frankfurt Institute for Social Research.
+In search of a brighter future for the German film culture, on a basis of the critical theory developed by the Frankfurt School.
+The five years since the original "Frankfurter Positionen were also reflected upon - in view of the upcoming amendment of the "Filmförderungsgesetz" (film subsidy law).
+The congress featured speeches from Irene von Alberti und Frieder Schlaich (Filmgalerie 451), Dominik Graf, Alfred Holighaus, Wolfgang M. Schmitt, Moritz Baßler and Sophie Linnenbaum, among others.
+In preparation to the event, the publication "Not und Zerstreuung" (hardship and dissipation) was released.

 In April 2025, the fifth congress was held under the theme of “Fear.”
-For three days, filmmakers, scientists, and cultural figures discussed how this fundamental emotion shapes culture, film production, media, and storytelling.
+For three days, filmmakers, researchers, and cultural figures discussed how this fundamental emotion shapes culture, film production, media, and storytelling.